microbial-pangenomes-lab/panfeed/README.md

 	--no-filter
 By default panfeed filters out all k-mers that have the same presence absence pattern as the gene cluster.
 This option may be activated to include these k-mers.

+	--consider-missing
+Output NaN for strains that do not encode for a k-mer if the gene is missing

 	--multiple-files
 Activating this option will generate one set of output files for each gene cluster.

+	--compress
+Output files will be compressed using gzip

 	--cores
 Number of cores to use.
 At least 3 are needed for parallelization.

 	-ql --queue_limit
-limit on items that may be put into the reading and writing queues.
+Limit on items that may be put into the reading and writing queues.
 By default writing_queue is limited to 3 items and reading_queue to 3*nr_of_cores.
 Only relevant for cores >= 3.

 	-v
 If this option is used, the verbosity of the displayed information is increased.